zobozjs/zoboz/packages/zobozjs-website/docs/learn/specify-runtime-deps.md

 ---
-title: 'missing-runtime-deps'
+title: 'specify-runtime-deps'
 sidebar_position: 2
 ---

 # Why Runtime Dependencies Belong in `dependencies` or `peerDependencies`

-Your package has runtime dependencies that are either missing from `package.json` or incorrectly listed under `devDependencies`.
+If you're here because of an error, your package is using runtime dependencies that are either missing from `package.json` or incorrectly listed under `devDependencies`, or your package is directly using a transitive dependency.

 ## Why Is This a Problem?